jeshurun01/jeshurun01/README.md

 - 👋 Hi, I’m Nasser Kalej @Jeshurun
-- 💥 I am an explosive engineer (mining application)
+- 💥 I am a geologist and an explosive engineer (mining application)
 - 👀 I’m interested in programation (Python, C/C++, rust, JavaScrip and Java)
 - 🌱 I have a solid knowledge in Python
 - 💞️ I’m looking to collaborate on a real project in one of these langages